It’s time for another Traktip!

 Select Classes to view on Issue Dashboard

-Issue Classes can be queried using the Report Writer.
+Issue Classes can be added to the Report Writer.
 Use the drag-and-drop screen to add Classes as a field and set the filter settings to your specifications.

 And there you have it!
 If you have any questions about the benefits of using Issue Classes or need more examples of how these labels can be used to optimize your Issuetrak site, don’t hesitate to reach out to your Account Manager!